deep-learning-indaba/Baobab/README.md

 The front-end will then be available at localhost:8080 and the backend API at localhost:5000

-If you are not familiar with these technologies, here is a more detailed description:
+If you are not familiar with this style of development, here is a more detailed description:

 ## Getting Started (Detailed)
 1. Make sure you have the following installed on your machine: